 When summer rolls around our part of the Ozarks, the rivers and parks teem with weekend adventurers.
 And like the Echinacea plants that dot the roadsides, signs start to spring up selling firewood for campers — at prices that make my head spin.

 When you only need a picturesque campfire to roast some hot dogs and marshmallows, I suppose spending $10 for an anemic armload of wood is part and parcel of the experience.
 It certainly saves the forest campgrounds from successive waves of foraging campers.

 But if you heat your home with wood, as many homesteaders do, you have to think about wood in terms of cords, not bitty bundles.
-Stocking the woodpile is an important annual endeavor, and finding the wood to fill it may be a challenge in your area.
+Stocking the woodpile for the winter months is an important annual endeavor, and finding the wood to fill it may be a challenge in your area.

 In most parts of the country, the forest and its endless supply of free firewood is now only the stuff of history and Laura Ingalls Wilder novels.
 No need to despair, though!
 There is plenty of free firewood still out there in this modern age — you only need to know where to look and who to ask.

 Places To Find Free Firewood

 Whether you live on a 100-acre homestead or a post stamp of a city lot, it is completely possible to heat your home with a wood stove and not have to fork out a single dollar for the fuel.
 If you’re willing to put in the legwork, that is.
 Here are our homestead tips for where to find free firewood safely, legally, and thoughtfully.

 I’m pretty sure there’s no better resource for free firewood than your local Craigslist.
 While you’ll often see split firewood sold, you’ll also see folks who just want the dead tree out of their yard, who would be relieved if someone took it.
 Check out the “Free” tab.
 Oftentimes, a listing for wood can be found there.